-Since 1979, the Immigration Clinic of the Stuart H. Smith Law Clinic and Center for Social Justice has represented non-citizens before the U.S. Department of Justice Immigration Courts and the Board of Immigration Appeals as well as the U.S. Department of Homeland Security.
-We also represent people before the federal circuit courts of appeals and the federal district courts on various issues.
+Since 1979, the Immigration Clinic of the Stuart H. Smith Law Clinic and Center for Social Justice has represented non-citizens before the U.S. Department of Justice Immigration Courts, the Board of Immigration Appeals, the U.S. Department of Homeland Security and federal courts.

-The Immigration Clinic's clients come from all over the world seeking protection in the form of asylum, withholding of removal and the relief under the U.N.
+The Immigration Section's clients come from all over the world seeking protection in the forms of asylum, withholding of removal and the relief under the U.N.
 Convention Against Torture.
-We also assist people who are long term residents, victims of crimes, trafficking and/or domestic violence, and minors who were abused, neglected or abandoned by their parent to obtain immigration relief.
+We also assist people who are long term residents, survivors of serious crimes, trafficking and domestic violence, and youth and minors who were abused, neglected or abandoned by their parent.

-In addition to client representation, the Immigration Clinic conducts a bi-monthly “Know Your Rights” immigration legal orientation program and consultation at Luke’s House, a community based health clinic located in Central City of the City of New Orleans.
+In addition to direct client representation, the Immigration Section engages with the local community such as conducting a bi-monthly “Know Your Rights” immigration legal orientation program and consultation at Luke’s House, a community based health clinic located in Central City of the City of New Orleans.

-The Criminal Misdemeanor Clinic is a one-semester clinic offered in the Fall which focuses heavily on litigation in routine criminal legal matters.
-Students will handle a variety of misdemeanor cases in District, Municipal, and Traffic courts, along with occasional lower-grade felony cases.
+The Criminal Misdemeanor Clinic is a one or two semester clinic which focuses heavily on litigation in routine criminal legal matters.
+Students will handle a variety of misdemeanor cases in Municipal and Traffic courts, along with lower-grade felony cases in Criminal Court.
 Students can expect to spend a significant amount of time in court from the beginning of the semester.
 Class time will focus on the practical aspects of criminal procedure as well as professional guidance in this area of law.

 Loyola runs the only prosecution clinic in the New Orleans area.
 Third year law students litigate as prosecutors under the supervision of experienced licensed prosecutors in Orleans and Jefferson Parishes pursuant to Rule XX of the Louisiana Supreme Court.
 Over the years, clinic prosecution students have participated in a range of legal activities including legal research, interviewing victims and witnesses, preparing police officers and others to testify, calling the docket, advocating at preliminary hearings, conducting direct and cross examination of witnesses, arguing motions, preparing writ applications, helping pick juries and give opening and closing statements.
 This can be a one semester clinic.